vfarcic/vfarcic.github.io/devops23/ingress-demo.md

 ---

-* We retrieved IP/address and port of the API Service
+* We retrieved port of the API Service
 * We sent a request to the API and confirmed that it is accessible